Running Network Simulations with BMTK#

 quiet_simulator

-Can be set true to turn off any extermporaneous messages generated by the underlying simulator (NEURON, NEST, DiPDE)
+Can be set true to turn off any messages generated by the underlying simulator (NEURON, NEST, DiPDE)

 false.